About

-In 2021, Madore created the Islam Burkina Faso Collection, an open-access digital database of over 3,000 archival documents, newspaper articles, Islamic publications, photographs, audio recordings, and bibliographic references related to Islam and Muslims in Burkina Faso.
-This project was published through the University of Florida Libraries' LibraryPress@UF programme.
-For more information on this project, see Frédérick Madore, "La Collection Islam Burkina Faso : promesses et défis des humanités numériques", Revue d'Histoire Contemporaine de l'Afrique (2021).
+2018–2020: With support from a Banting Postdoctoral Fellowship and in collaboration with the University of Florida Libraries and the Sahel Research Group, Madore created the Islam Burkina Faso Collection—an open-access database of over 3,000 documents.
+For more on this initial project, see Frédérick Madore, "La Collection Islam Burkina Faso: promesses et défis des humanités numériques", Revue d'Histoire Contemporaine de l'Afrique (2021).

 Linked Open Data (LOD) and Semantic Web